ocaml/opam/master_changes.md

   * Add cli 2.2 handling [#4853 @rjbou]
   * --no-depexts is the default in CLI 2.0 mode [#4908 @dra27]
   * [BUG] Fix behaviour on closed stdout/stderr [#4901 @altgr - fix #4216]
+  * Add `OPAMREPOSITORYTARRING` environment variable to enable repository tarring optimisation, it is disabled by default because it is an optimisation only on some os/configurations [#5015 @rjbou]

 ## Plugins
   *